Franchisor vs. Franchisee: What’s The Difference?

 Get Started

 They rely upon each other in order to form a successful business.
 The ideal franchisee-franchisor relationship includes collaboration, being community-driven, and having a growth mindset.
-Their relationship should go beyond just business and grow into a family-like unit with care on both sides.
-Both the franchisor and franchisee have different responsibilities.
+With that in mind, both the franchisor and franchisee have different responsibilities.

 Franchisor Responsibilities